techieBrandon/dockerfiles/README.md

 ## Try it out

-To try the WSO2 products on Docker simply follow the instructions in the README in the relevant folder.
+To try the WSO2 products on Docker simply follow the instructions in the README in the relevant product folder.

 ## Detailed Configuration